saberland/saber/README.md

 }
 ```

+_By default it uses `.` as base directory, to use another directory you can change it to `saber dev path/to/directory` and `saber build path/to/directory`._

 After that, the file-system is the main API.
 Every `.vue` file becomes a route that gets automatically processed and rendered.

 Populate `./pages/index.vue` inside your project: